GioF71/spotconnect-docker/README.md

 # spotconnect-docker

 A docker image for [SpotConnect](https://github.com/philippe44/SpotConnect).
-This repository replaces the old [airplay](https://github.com/GioF71/spotconnect-airplay-docker) and [upnp](https://github.com/GioF71/spotconnect-upnp-docker) separate variants, which will not be updated.
+This repository replaces the previous [airplay](https://github.com/GioF71/spotconnect-airplay-docker) and [upnp](https://github.com/GioF71/spotconnect-upnp-docker) separate variants of the project, which will be no longer updated.
 The latest images include version [0.8.0](https://github.com/philippe44/SpotConnect/releases/tag/0.8.0).

 ## References